Free U.S. shipping & money back guarantee

 On top of the apparent lack of weight loss benefits, the keto diet can disrupt hormonal balance in women, which impacts every other aspect of health.
 Although carbs have been vilified in recent years, they contain essential vitamins and nutrients that help maintain healthy hormone levels in women.
 Cutting them drastically can cause a spike in the stress hormone cortisol, which can throw off the rest of your hormones and cause serious health consequences over time.

 Beyond the more serious health consequences, keto is rumored to cause unpleasant vaginal odor in some women.
-This is fondly (or not so fondly?) known as “keto crotch.”
-Although studies haven’t been conducted yet to prove or disprove the phenomenon, doctors agree that the increase in acidic foods and beverages like dairy, meat, poultry, and coffee could create a disruption in vaginal pH, in turn causing vaginal odor.
+This is known as “keto crotch.”
+Although studies have not been conducted yet to prove or disprove the phenomenon, doctors agree that the increase in acidic foods and beverages like dairy, meat, poultry, and coffee could create a disruption in vaginal pH, in turn causing vaginal odor.

 Here are a some suggested tweaks for women:

 Aside from that, supplementing with good bacteria can help balance out the vaginal microbiome and prevent keto crotch and related issues.
 Taking a daily probiotic is a must.
-While digestive probiotics are highly recommended for pretty much everyone, if you struggle with vaginal infections or odor, adding a probiotic specifically formulated for vaginal health may help too.
-Uqora Promote is a great option—it contains bacterial strains that release acids to keep bad vaginal bacteria in check.
+While digestive probiotics are highly recommended for pretty much everyone, if you struggle with vaginal infections or odor, adding a probiotic specifically formulated for vaginal health will help too.